jfloyd19/Components/README.md

 |     used for initializing database
 | insert.sql
 |     used for implementing gallery functionality before Amazon S3
+| pgp.js
+|     database setup and auth for the app
 ```

 # Accessing Picopy